The-Devs-Team/mc-exercise/FUBAR.md

-This is what Aseel & Rami did on Rami’s computer when working on the first feature
+This is what Aseel & Rami did on Rami’s computer when working on the first featuree